Ready to Submit Your Documents?

-Documents can only be submitted once via the Ryerson Document Upload Page.
-If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form and request an update to your Upload page.
+Documents can only be submitted once via the Choose>Ryerson Applicant Portal.
+If you must upload an updated version of the same document (e.g. secondary school interim/midterm grades have been revised), you must complete and submit the google formUpload Help Form and request an update to your Choose>Ryerson Applicant Portal.
 Please allow 48-72 hours for the request to be processed.

-If you need to submit additional documents that are not indicated on your Upload page, you must arrange for them to be sent via mail/courier.
-Please do not submit the same documents that you have already uploaded – doing so may slow down the review of your application.
+If you need to submit additional documents that are not indicated in your Choose>Ryerson Applicant Portal, you must arrange for them to be sent via mail/courier.

 If you encounter difficulties uploading your documents, please complete and submit the google formUpload Help Form for assistance.